Nevada Birth Records Search

 If you cannot supply one of those, they have another extensive list of secondary forms of ID

-Types of Nevada Birth Records
+Types of NV Birth Records

-Nevada offers a few different types of birth records you can choose from.
+The state offers a few different types of birth records you can choose from.

 - Certified Copy - a certified copy is a legal document verifying your identity and you can use it to get a driver’s license, passport, apply to school or the military.